-If you have a splendid work experience of more than three years and you have a desire to be an integral part of the management hierarchy: don’t waste your time in thoughts.
+If you have an embracing work experience of more than three years and you have a desire to be an integral part of the management hierarchy: don’t waste your time in thoughts.
 MBA will help you in settling down with new career aspirations.
 Select the specialization you want to study during the MBA program, plan for GMAT and start preparing.

 GMAT is the standardized test for common entry to international business schools for pursuing MBA; one can take the test at any point of time and its score is valid for five long years.
 And if you’re planning to attempt GMAT over a span of two months it will be smooth and easy going.
 Though it is a challenging task demanding following a comprehensive study schedule, and sticking to it.

 The main constituents for GMAT 60 days challenge: